 What is Concurrent Enrollment?

 Trinidad State offers Concurrent Enrollment courses.
 Concurrent Enrollment programs are designed for high school students looking for a challenge that also provides college credit while still in high school.

 The Trinidad State Concurrent Enrollment program:

-- Lowers the cost of college by providing college credit at low or no cost to the student
+- Lowers the initial higher education investment by providing college credit at low or zero cost to each student

 - Prepares students for a seamless transfer to college by providing the experience of being a college student